 To find the best laptops, I’ve checked various online threads on hardware sites and Battle.net.
 Sadly, most of them are dated and rarely providing much reason for their recommendations.
-I’ve compared over 150 new and best-selling laptops to narrow down my results to just ~12 laptops.
-A few of them were very close in their price range, so for the sake of simplicity, I’ve picked out 6 best World of Warcraft laptops.
+I’ve compared over 155 new and best-selling laptops to narrow down my results to just ~12 laptops.
+A few of them were very close in their price range, so for the sake of variety, I’ve picked out 8 best World of Warcraft laptops.

 Cheapest laptops to play World of Warcraft

 Compared to last year’s model, this laptop comes with an updated processor Intel i3-8130U which offers 40% better performance, 6 GB RAM instead of measly 4 GB and a slightly faster integrated graphics chip.
 I hope this won’t come as a shock, but there’s no way we can fit a dedicated GPU under $350.
 But if you need a new laptop that hovers just around that price tag, this Acer model will be your best bet.

 You can expect to play WoW on lowest graphics settings but that’s still pretty good for an entry-level notebook.

 At $600 mark, one laptop stands above the rest.
 Yep, it’s yet another Acer model – it seems they’ve got the budget laptop market on lock.

 In contrast to the laptop above (and even many other laptops in this price range), a few big improvements stand out.
 We’re getting a new 7th generation i5 processor, a discrete Nvidia GeForce GTX 940MX graphics card, twice the memory and a solid state drive.
 The extra $200 can go a long way.